joe-0612/excel-missing-values-handling/README.md

 2. Applied filters to identify missing values.
 3. Used the `=MEDIAN(range)` function to calculate the median of the `Income` column.
 4. Replaced blank cells with the calculated median.
-5. Saved the cleaned dataset as `marketing_cleaned.xlsx`.
+5. Saved the cleaned dataset as `marketing_campaign cleaned file.xlsx`.

 ## Files Included
 - `marketing_campaign.csv`: Original raw dataset.